 10. Missing outer eyebrow:

 If you have begun to notice thinning of the outer eyebrows, this can be an indication of a few different issues.
 This hair loss may occur in diabetes, hypothyroidism, low blood sugar issues, or even chronic anxiety.
-If you are experiencing this issue, it is best to look for other indications of these multiple causes to reveal what the most likely issue is.
-For instance if you are experiencing sudden, unexplained weight gain, fatigue, depression and constipation along with the eyebrow hair loss, you are most likely looking at a thyroid issue and therefore should have your TSH levels tested.
-As always, the treatment will vary depending on one’s specific causes.
+If you are experiencing this issue, look for other indications of these multiple causes to reveal the most likely issue at play.
+For instance, if you are experiencing sudden, unexplained weight gain, fatigue, depression, and constipation along with the eyebrow hair loss, you are most likely looking at a thyroid issue and, therefore, should have your TSH levels tested.
+As always, the treatment will vary depending on the specific causes.

 10. Deep groove on the side of the outer eye:

-If you notice a single deep groove stemming from the outer eye and coming outward (we’re not talking about crow’s feet), this may be indicating low reproductive energy.
-This can cause issues such as menstrual disorders, infertility, low libido, menopausal issues, impotence and other related disorders.
-Often treatment of these issues involves proper diet, lifestyle and herbal treatment that will remove the cause and nourish these organs.
+If you notice a single, deep groove stemming from the outer eye and coming outward (we’re not talking about crow’s feet), it may indicate low reproductive energy.
+This can cause issues such as menstrual disorders, infertility, low libido, menopausal issues, impotence, and other related disorders.
+Often, treatment of these issues involves proper diet, lifestyle, and herbal treatment that will remove the cause and nourish these organs.

 11. Deep nasal groove:

-If you notice deep grooves on the outside of the nostrils, this is showing low lung energy, chronic allergies or a history of respiratory illness.
-This could be a general weakness in this area, although it most likely stems from a history of asthma, bronchitis, pneumonia or something of the like.
-When this deep groove is seen, one should work to strengthen the lungs with the appropriate herbs, while avoiding potential allergies and other triggers such as overexertion, etc. If there is congestion and mucus in the lungs there is most likely a Kapha disorder, dryness and tightness will reveal a Vata condition; and inflammation and infection presumes a Pitta imbalance.
+If you notice deep grooves on the outside of the nostrils, this is showing low lung energy, chronic allergies, or a history of respiratory illness.
+This could be a general weakness in the area, although it most likely stems from a history of asthma, bronchitis, pneumonia, or something similar.
+When this deep groove is seen, one should work to strengthen the lungs with the appropriate herbs, while avoiding potential allergies and other triggers such as overexertion, etc. If there is congestion and mucus in the lungs, there is most likely a Kapha disorder; dryness and tightness will reveal a Vata condition; inflammation and infection presume a Pitta imbalance.

 12. Earlobe crease:

 Amazingly enough, even the lines on your earlobe can indicate your current health condition and future risks.
 If you see a line that runs downward or sideways on the earlobes, you are most likely seeing a sign of high cholesterol and potential risk for future heart disease.
-These are both considered a Kapha disorder and therefore one will mostly likely benefit from a Kapha pacifying diet and lifestyle regimen while taking an herbal formula that works to reduce cholesterol levels and strengthen the heart.
+These are both considered a Kapha disorder and, therefore, you will likely benefit from a Kapha-pacifying diet and lifestyle regimen while taking an herbal formula that works to reduce cholesterol levels and strengthen the heart.

 13. Prominent philtrum:

-Although this is often looked at as an attractive feature on many individuals, a prominent philtrum is actually an indication of a low libido and potentially weak reproductive organs.
-Therefore if you are seeing a prominent philtrum above your lips, you may benefit from a rejuvenative regimen that works to strengthen the reproductive organs and increase overall sexual potency.
+Although a prominent philtrum is often interpreted as an attractive feature, it is actually an indication of a low libido and potentially weak reproductive organs.
+Therefore, if you are seeing a prominent philtrum above your lip, you may benefit from a rejuvenating regimen that works to strengthen the reproductive organs and increase overall sexual potency.

 14. Dimples on cheeks:

-Although there is no denying how cute a nice set of dimples are on an individual, according to Ayurveda, they are actually a sign of low reproductive energy.
-This may be seen as an obvious dimple in the cheek area (like in the picture), or can also show up as a vertical line or crease where the dimple typically lies.
-Either way, this may be an indication of a current low libido, menstrual disorders, hormonal issues, impotence, infertility or a future indication of issues to come and should be addressed accordingly.
+Although there is no denying how cute a nice set of dimples can be, according to Ayurveda they are actually a sign of low reproductive energy.
+This may be seen as an obvious dimple in the cheek area (pictured here), or can also show up as a vertical line or crease where the dimple typically lies.
+Either way, this may be an indication of a current low libido, menstrual disorders, hormonal issues, impotence, infertility, or a future indication of issues to come and should be addressed accordingly.

 15. Horizontal groove below the lower lip:

-If your chin is sporting a horizontal groove (often curved slightly downwards), this is most likely an indication of deep-seated, unresolved grief being held in the body.
-Alternatively, this may also be a sign of a low libido (or unfortunately both).
-If you suspect unresolved grief, this can be remedied by using some subtle tools to release these stored emotions, allowing them the space and attention to be processed.
-This may include Yoga, meditation, pranayama, self-care techniques, journaling, therapy, or talking with loved ones.
-Whatever method you resonate with, make it a part of your routine, moving slow to avoid releasing too much all at once!
+If your chin is sporting a horizontal groove (often curved slightly downwards), this is most likely an indication of deep-seated, unresolved grief held in the body.
+Alternatively, this may also be a sign of a low libido (or both).
+If you suspect unresolved grief, this can be remedied by using some subtle tools to release stored emotions, allowing them to be safely processed.
+This may include yoga, meditation, pranayama, self-care techniques, journaling, therapy, or talking with loved ones.
+Whatever method resonates with you, make it a part of your routine, moving slowly to avoid releasing too much emotion all at once!

 15. Dimple on chin (cleft chin):

-The classic dimple chin has more meaning that just a unique feature on a person.
-This may instead be an implication that there is a weak prostate (or cervix in females), and can be a predromal sign of issues to come in these vital organs.
-Therefore one with this feature should take precaution and strengthen this organ before any obvious disorder occurs.
+The classic dimpled chin has more meaning than just a unique facial feature.
+It may be a sign that there is a weak prostate (or cervix in females), and can be a prodromal sign of issues to come in these vital organs.
+Therefore, an individual with a dimpled chin should take precautions and strengthen the prostate (or cervix) before any obvious disorder occurs.

 16. Double chin:

 Not surprisingly, a double chin is considered a sign of a Kapha imbalance and can indicate current or future hypothyroidism.
-If this is the case, the Kapha should be pacified through diet, lifestyle and herbal treatments, while working to increase the metabolism to prevent or treat the low thyroid energy.
+If this is the case, the Kapha should be pacified through diet, lifestyle, and herbal treatments while working to increase the metabolism to prevent or treat low thyroid energy.

-So now that you have a better idea of what the lines on your face are revealing, the question is, “what can you do with your findings?”.
-Of course this will look different for each individual, since the causes of these issues may come from genetics, improper diet, improper lifestyle, or general misuse (or all of the above).
-Therefore, once you come to realize the potential health issue that is prevalent, you can then examine further to find out the causes of the imbalance.
-While you work to remove the causes (this is not always easy), you can simultaneously be taking herbs and following the appropriate diet and lifestyle plan that will help to strengthen the organs or systems needed.
+Now that you have a better idea of what the lines on your face are revealing, the question is: What can you do with your findings?
+Of course, this will look different for each individual since the causes of these issues may come from genetics, improper diet, improper lifestyle, or general misuse (or all of the above).
+Once you realize the potential health issues that are prevalent, you can examine further to find out the causes.
+While you work to remove the causes (this is not always easy), you can simultaneously take herbs, and follow the appropriate diet and lifestyle plan that will help strengthen the affected organs or systems.

-For example, if you have several lines pointing to low liver energy, you can then examine why this may be.
-You then realize there is liver issues prevalent in your family, and you also have a mild history of consistent alcohol intake and deep-rooted anger (the liver is the organ of anger).
-You would then work to reduce the alcohol consumption, while also taking some liver strengthening herbs such as Guduchi, Kutki and Neem.
+For example, if you have several lines pointing to low liver energy, you can examine possible causes.
+Perhaps you find there are liver issues prevalent in your family and you also have a mild history of consistent alcohol intake and deep-rooted anger (the liver is the organ of anger).
+You would then work to reduce the alcohol consumption while also taking some liver strengthening herbs such as Guduchi, Kutki and Neem.
 You can also perform a mild detox to flush out toxins and then go on a Pitta-reducing diet.
-Finally you would also need to address the anger issues and work to create emotional balance while processing through any anger that has been stored in the body.
-This can be done through meditation, Yoga, pranayama and other methods of healing the subtle body and mind.
+You will also need to address any anger issues and work to create emotional balance while processing through volatile emotions that have been stored in your body.
+This can be done through meditation, yoga, pranayama, and other methods of healing the body and mind.

-So before trying out any magical wrinkle treatment, first examine a bit deeper and discover what your face is trying to tell you.
-Although some facial lines are easier to reduce than others, treating the root cause will not only give you a more youthful look, but even more important, increased health and wellness within.
+Before trying out any magical wrinkle treatment, first examine a bit deeper and discover what your face is trying to tell you.
+Although some facial lines are easier to reduce than others, treating the root causes will not only give you a more youthful appearance but will also increase your inner health and wellness.